keithjgrant/sidecar-2/drinks/negroni.md

   "stirred",
   "aperitif",
 ]
 intro: The Negroni is quite sweet, but also bitter and complex.
-I make mine with Tanquery gin and Cocchi di Torino vermouth.
+A bold, juniper-heavy gin like Tanqueray stands up to the strong flavors of Campari.
 ---
 Stir with plenty of ice.
 Strain into a coupe glass.
 It can also be served over ice in a rocks glass.